 Step 1) Locating Your Test Stripe Keys

-To run a test transaction you will first need to locate and copy your stripe test keys.
+To run a test transaction you will first need to locate and copy your stripe test API keys.
 These can be found in your Stripe account.

 - Log in to your Stripe account.